Brief History of the 62nd Military Police Company (Highway Patrol)

 General H. Norman Schwarzkopf, affectionately known as “Storming Norman” of Gulf War Fame, in his Autobiography, It Doesn’t Take A Hero,3 recounted about his father, Colonel (later General) Herbert Norman Schwarzkopf.
 He tells that his father, a West Point graduate had served during WW I and had been Provost Marshal of an occupied German town because he spoke the language.
 He left the Army after the war, and in 1921 was chosen to organize the New Jersey State Police.

-Those were the days of prohibition, bootleggers, gangsters, and highwaymen.
-As he began organizing and establishing the new police unit, approximately half of the fledgling force were mounted on horse back in the southern part of the state where the roads were primitive.
+Those early days in New Jersey were the days of prohibition, bootleggers, gangsters, and highwaymen.
+As he began organizing and establishing the New Jersey State Police unit, approximately half of the fledgling force were mounted on horse back in the southern part of the state where the roads were primitive.
 The other half of the men were mounted on motorcycles in the north.
 Patrol automobiles also came into use.
-He ran the force for 15 years, serving under five governors during some very politically charged times.
-The state police was one of the lead investigative agencies in the famous Lindbergh baby kidnapping case the 1930s.
+He ran the force for 15 years, serving under five governors during some very turbulent politically charged times.
+The state police was one of the lead investigative agencies in the famous Lindbergh baby kidnapping case during the 1930s.
 Eventually, a new governor, a political rival of Schwarzkopf declined to reappoint him as head of the state police.
 Schwarzkopf then narrated the popular weekly Gang Busters radio show of that era.

-Military Police Highway Patrol Unit was organized along the lines of the New
+62nd Military Police Highway Patrol Unit was organized very much along the lines of the New

 Jersey State Police force, which Gen. Schwarzkopf had previously commanded.
 While the rest of the military forces utilized vehicles

-painted in the familiar OD or olive drab military color, the vehicles used by
+painted in the traditional and familiar OD or olive drab military color, the vehicles used by

 the Highway Patrol were painted a very distinctive white, with the hoods painted